CDCgov/MaRS/docs/index.md

 6. Spin down to position the sample at the bottom of the tube.

-**Sample Analysis**
+**Sample Fragment Size Analysis**

-1. Load samples into the 4150 TapeStation instrument
+1. Load samples into the 4150 TapeStation instrument.

 2. Select the required samples on the 4150 TapeStation Controller Software.

 3. Click Start and specify a filename with which to save your results.

 **SAFE STOPPING POINT**

-If you do not plan to proceed to _Part II Qubit Flurometer 3.0 dsDNA HS Assay_, leave your sample in 4°C.
+> If you do not plan to proceed to _Part II Qubit Flurometer 3.0 dsDNA HS Assay_, leave your sample in 4°C for maximum of a week.

-**Part II (continued): Procedure for determining library concentration**

 **Qubit Fluorometer 3.0 dsDNA HS Assay**

 This SOP format was adapted from the Qubit® dsDNA HS Assay Kits [protocol](https://tools.thermofisher.com/content/sfs/manuals/Qubit_dsDNA_HS_Assay_UG.pdf) from Life Technologies.

-#### Consumables:
+**Consumables:**

 **Table 13.
 Qubit 3.0 Fluorometer Consumables**